-- a) the existence of a breach shall be decided with justification; - b) the non-existence of a breach shall be decided with justification; or - c) the execution of additional proceedings which are necessary in order to be able to determine if there has been a breach or not shall be agreed.
+- b) the non-existence of a breach shall be decided with justification; or - the execution of additional proceedings which are necessary in order to be able to determine if there has been a breach or not shall be agreed.

-If at the time when the Decision Proposal has been issued, the maximum timeframe of two (2) months has been exceeded for the investigation stage, the Instructor shall include the need to introduce the appropriate extension in the aforementioned Decision Proposal, respecting, at all times, the deadline of three (3) months from the acknowledgement of receipt sent to the whistleblower or, if no acknowledgement of receipt was sent to the whistleblower, three (3) months from the expiry of the seven (7)-day period after the report was submitted.
-Only in cases which are particularly complex and require a longer timeframe, this may be extended by up to a maximum of another three (3) additional months.
+If at the time when the Decision Proposal has been issued, the maximum timeframe of two (2) months has been exceeded for the investigation stage, the Instructor shall include the need to introduce the appropriate extension in the aforementioned Decision Proposal, observing, at all times, the deadline of three (3) months from the date on which the communication is received or, if no acknowledgement of receipt was sent to the whistleblower, three (3) months from the expiry of the seven (7)-day period after the report was submitted.
+Only in cases which are particularly complex and require a longer timeframe, this may be extended by up to a maximum of another three (3) additional months